menu

 Courses

 The GEPN program requires the completion of the six (6) prerequisite courses listed below within 7 years of enrollment in the program.
 (These prerequisite courses are in semester credit hours.)
-For the cohort entering in August 2024, the prerequisites must be taken between August 1, 2017 and August 1, 2024 at a regionally accredited college or university.
+For the cohort entering in August 2025, the prerequisites must be taken between August 1, 2018 and August 15, 2025 at a regionally accredited college or university.

 Prerequisite to Apply

-• Anatomy & Physiology I with Lab
+• Anatomy & Physiology I lecture with lab (4 credits)

-• Anatomy & Physiology II with Lab
+• Anatomy & Physiology II lecture with lab (4 credits)

 Prerequisite to Enroll